d-Rickyy-b/Monzo-Meter/documentation/documentation.md

 Here's a list of things you'll need:
 - [Photon µC](https://store.particle.io/) (19$) - You can buy the Photon with or without headers, I bought the one with headers so that I could mock the project up on breadboard first
-- 9g digital micro servo (anologue wont work)
+- 9g digital micro servo (anologue wont work and beware of knock offs on eBay which either aren't digital even though they say they are or suffer from constant "flutter" - I had good results with this one http://www.servoshop.co.uk/index.php?pid=SG90G&area=Servo
 - Power supply - I used a standard iPhone wall adapter with a USB Type A to USB Micro B lead
-- Placeholder - Final hardware to make it into a "Gauge"
+- Gauge Hardware - This one is up to you, in our example we purchased a fuel guage from eBay, removed the internals and refitted our hardware into the housing.
+Alternatively, you could mount it all in a small project box or 3D print your own housing.
 - Sundries - If you bought the Photon with headers you will need a small breadboard and some Dupont male to male jumper wires.
-If not, some wire, a soldering iron and some solder
+If not, some wire, a soldering iron and some solder.
+Some general handtools will also be required and a hot glue gun will come in handy.

 ### Step One: Wiring up the Hardware